Life skills to teach your kids: part 2

 - Give your child opportunities to be around other children, where they will naturally play and learn to socialise.
 Whether it be at the park, a play group, or at your friend’s house who also has children.

-- Once they make friendship, support them to build on them.
-Arrange playdates, coming round for tea, or sleep overs – depending on what you are comfortable with.
+- Once they make friendships, support them to build on them.
+Arrange play dates, coming round for tea, or sleep overs – depending on what you are comfortable with.

 - At school, be prepared for friendships to start and falter – it is a natural part of childhood.
 Allow your child some space and independence to work through these relationships…